 Do read my article on making a trip to Spiti Valley by public transport.

 In the end, I will highly recommend you visit these hidden gems of Spiti Valley near Kaza.
-Once, you will witness these magical yet beautiful places by your naked eyes, I am sure you will feel your soul got lost in the Himalayas.
-Feel free to leave a comment below if you have any queries or have visited these magical places in Spiti Valley and wanted to share some insights on it.
+Once, you will witness these magical yet beautiful places by your naked eyes; I am sure you will feel your soul got lost in the Himalayas.

 Also, feel free to share with your friends and family who are planning a visit to Spiti Valley in time to come.